mrisher/smtp-sts/mta-sts.md

 that are robust against this attack.

 HTTP 302 redirects are not allowed while fetching policy from HTTPS endpoint.
-Redirection may not be required because of following reasons:
+Redirection is not desired because of the following reasons:
 1. By hosting policy on a sub-domain we allow the mail domain to outsource their policy serving to a 3rd party; if needed.
 2. We still need per-domain policy - hence there is not real benefit in doing so.